aperkins19/Docker_template_python_datascience_jupyter_bespoke_packages/README.md

 https://www.youtube.com/watch?v=YFUhdxI4kcA

-### 3. Open command line and navigate to your project folder
+### 3. In your CLI, navigate to your project folder

 The format of the command should look *something like this* but with your path rather than the placeholder: